 Who is the typical attendee of AKAA?

-We welcome many different types of public, and that melting pot of attendees is part of what makes AKAA one of the most dynamic and pleasant fairs to attend.
-We welcome many collectors and institution from all over France and Europe and the world.
-Many art professionals come every year to the fair, and you can often be witness to reunions and new encounters.
-First time visitors venture to AKAA and end up staying longer than anticipated as well as locals from the neighborhood of the Carreau du Temple.
-And of course AKAA wouldn’t be what it is without the many artists from all over who show up all fair week long and are eager to speak of their work and create new dialog.
+We welcome many different types of visitors, and that melting pot of attendees is part of what makes AKAA one of the most dynamic and pleasant fairs to attend.
+We welcome collectors, institutions and art professionals form all over France, Europe and the world.
+AKAA is on their calendars as a place of reunion and networking.
+First time visitors venture to AKAA and often end up staying longer than planned.
+And of course, AKAA would not be what it is without the many artists from all over who show up all fair week long and are eager to speak of their work and share with our visitors.

 What strategy – physical as digital – will you adopt in medium to long term?